Russ Girling

-Russ Girling is a Canadian businessman.
-He served as the president and chief executive officer of TC Energy.
+Russell Keith Girling (born 23 June 1962) is a Canadian oilman who since March 2024 has been chairman of Suncor Energy.
+Girling served from 2010 to 2021 as president of TransCanada Corporation.

 Early life

 Girling graduated from the University of Calgary, where he earned a Bachelor of Commerce degree and a Master of Business Administration in Finance.

 Career

 Girling worked for Suncor, Northridge Petroleum Marketing and Dome Petroleum.

 Girling joined the TransCanada Corporation in 1994 and became its executive vice-president in 1995, subsequently creating the subsidiary TransCanada Power.
 In 2001 he became the president of TransCanada Gas Services.
 He subsequently served as the executive vice-president of corporate development and chief financial officer of TransCanada, until he became the president of pipelines of TransCanada Corporation.
 In this capacity, he oversaw gas and oil pipelines in Canada, the U.S. and Mexico.
 He was later promoted to chief operating officer.
 Since July 1, 2010, he has served as the president and chief executive officer of the TransCanada Corporation.